Oldies Music is Creepy and Disturbing, Vol. 1

 I understand that these are all legitimate surfing terms, but puh-lease.
 That last stanza could be a euphemism for several nasty things, including the guy losing his boner and giving her oral instead, or him getting rejected so he rubs one out behind his surfboard.
 Either way, yikes, Jan & Dean.

 This is the song that everybody wants to be able to play for their daughters, sisters, or friends on the day they turn 16.
 Until they listen to the lyrics.
-Sedaka, did you have to make it weird?
+Sedaka makes it weird.

 “Tonight’s the night I’ve waited for, because you’re not a baby anymore”